jstromsoe/reach-docs/docs/gps-post-processing.md

 * (Optional) For absolute positioning: RINEX observations log from a reference station in a range of 100km
 * (Optional) For processing improvement: precise ephemeris and clock files from the IGS

 Rover track is calculated relatively to the base station so in order to get rover track with correct absolute coordinates the exact position of the base station should be known.
-You either need to place base station on a point with known coordinate or determine it by post-processing base against a reference station.
+You either need to place base station on a point with known coordinate or determine it by post-processing base against a reference station in static mode.
 It is better if the station is within 100km range, but longer range might work as well.

 ### Converting raw logs to RINEX

-Start [RTKLIB RTKCONV](https://files.emlid.com/RTKLIB/rtkconv_emlid_b26.exe) after downloading raw files from Reach on your PC.
+Start [RTKLIB RTKCONV](https://files.emlid.com/RTKLIB/rtkconv_emlid_b26.exe) after downloading raw files from Reach to your PC.

 * Add your rover raw log in the first field and choose output directory.
 * Choose format of your log in pop-down menu.
-Usually it's u-blox.
+Set format to u-blox if logs downloaded from each device.
+Otherwise, choose RTCM3 if base and rover logs were recieved from rover.

 ![image](img/post-processing/rtkconv_format.png)

 * Push "Options" button.
 * Choose "RINEX Version" 3.03.
 * Turn on "Satellites Systems" you need.
-* Press "OK" and "Covert" after.
+* Press "OK" and "Convert" after.

 ![image](img/post-processing/rtkconv_options.png)